oasis-tcs/openc2-ap-pf/oc2pf.md

 Refer to [Annex A](#annex-a-sample-commands) for sample Commands.

 ### 2.3.5 Update
 The 'file' Target as defined in Version 1.0 of the Language Specification is the only valid Target type for the update Action.
-The associated Specifiers, and Options are summarized in [Section 2.3.5.1](#2351-update-file).
+The associated Specifiers, and Arguments are summarized in [Section 2.3.5.1](#2351-update-file).
 Sample Commands are presented in [Annex A](#annex-a-sample-Commands).

 Upon receipt of a 'update file' Command with an Argument that is not supported by the Actuator, PF Consumers:

 * MUST NOT respond with OK/200
 * SHOULD respond with the 501 status code
-* SHOULD respond with 'Option not supported' in the status text
+* SHOULD respond with 'Argument not supported' in the status text
 * MAY respond with the 500 status code

 #### 2.3.5.1 Update file